valeriacartagena/affiliates-jekyll-theme.github.io/_posts/2021-03-18-moonwalking-with-einstein.md

 ---
 layout: post
-title:  "Markdown Example"
+title:  "Moonwalking with Einstein"
 author: veronicavaca
-categories: [ Jekyll, tutorial ]
+categories: [ Book Reviews]
-image: assets/images/6.jpg
+image: assets/images/b2.jpg
 ---
 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.
 Something.